The Vermont Statutes Online

 (b) Interest shall be charged on delinquent payments to the fiscal agent at the rate of 1.5 percent per month or part thereof.

 (c) The Public Utility Commission may hear appeals from any determinations of delinquency made by the fiscal agent.
-Any such determination shall become final if not so appealed within 60 days of its issuance.
+Any such determination shall become final if not so appealed within 60 days following its issuance.

 (d) Upon petition of the fiscal agent, the Public Utility Commission may impose, after notice and an opportunity for hearing, civil penalties against a telecommunications service provider who is delinquent in making payments to the fiscal agent.
 Any penalty imposed may be based upon the size and duration of the violation, but no such penalty shall exceed twice the amount of the delinquency or $1,000.00, whichever is larger.